Oliver Ellsworth: Ellsworth Court

 On March 3, 1796, Ellsworth was nominated by President George Washington to be Chief Justice of the United States, the seat having been vacated by John Jay.
 (Jay's replacement, John Rutledge, had been rejected by the Senate the previous December, and Washington's next nominee, William Cushing, had declined the office in February.).
 He quickly was confirmed by the United States Senate (21–1), and took the prescribed judicial oath on March 8, 1796.

 No major cases came before the Supreme Court during Ellsworth's brief tenure as chief justice.
 However, four cases the Court issued rulings on were of lasting importance in American jurisprudence: Hylton v.
 United States (1796) implicitly addressed the Supreme Court's power of judicial review in upholding a federal carriage tax; Hollingsworth v.
 Virginia (1798) affirmed that the president had no official role in the constitutional amendment process; Calder v.
 Bull (1798) held that the Constitution's Ex post facto clause applied only to criminal, not civil, cases; and New York v.
 Connecticut (1799) which was the first use by the Court of its original jurisdiction under Article III of the United States Constitution to hear controversies between two states.

 Ellsworth's chief legacy as Chief Justice is his discouragement of the previous practice of seriatim opinion writing, in which each Justice wrote a separate opinion in the case and delivered that opinion from the bench.
 Ellsworth instead encouraged the consensus of the Court to be represented in a single written opinion, a practice which continues to the present day.

 Ellsworth received 11 electoral college votes from three states in the 1796 presidential election.
 Those votes came at the expense of Thomas Pinckney, who as a result, lost the vice presidency to Thomas Jefferson.

+Ellsworth is perhaps most notable for administering the oath of office to John Adams during his presidential inauguration on March 4, 1797.

 President Adams appointed Ellsworth United States Envoy Extraordinary to the Court of France in 1799, and tasked with settling differences with Napoleon's government regarding restrictions on U.S. shipping that might otherwise have led to military conflict between the two nations.
 The agreement accepted by Ellsworth provoked indignation among Americans for being too generous to Napoleon.
 Moreover, Ellsworth came down with a severe illness resulting from his travel across the Atlantic, prompting him to resign from the Court in late 1800, while still in Europe.
+He resigned after just four years due to his "constant, and at times excruciating pains," sufferings made worse by his Europe travels, as special envoy to France.